Charade Quiz

-Charade Quiz was an American game show hosted by Bill Slater which aired on the DuMont Television Network Thursdays at 8:30 p.m.
+Charade Quiz is an American game show hosted by Bill Slater that aired on the DuMont Television Network Thursdays at 8:30 p.m.
 ET from November 27, 1947, to June 23, 1949.

 Overview

-In this 30-minute program, viewers requested to see something performed by panelists through charades.
-If the panelists failed to perform the stunt, the viewer received $15.
 Episodes featured "a regular slate of actors with a panel of four trying to guess what they were pantomiming."

 The program originated from the Adelphi Theatre in New York.

 Personnel

 Bill Slater was the program's master of ceremonies.
 Victor Keppler was the producer, and Henry Alexander was the director.
 A review in the trade publication Billboard observed: "Slater's handling of the question-master's role was assured and good humored.
 The small troupe of youngsters who acted out the problems did an adequate job."

 Charles Polacheck and Victor Keppler produced the program.
 Henry Alexander was the director, and Frank Bunetta was the technical director.

 Beginning in July 1948, Whelan Drug Stores sponsored the program.